image

 Induction Ranges

 Looking for fast, precise cooking and effortless maintenance?
 An induction range might be just what you need.
 Using magnetic field technology, only your cookware gets hot—not the cooktop itself.
 The result: less energy loss, rapid heat-up times, and enhanced safety.
-It’s ideal for families and for anyone who values efficiency.
+We recommend it for households with children or for those who want to reduce the risk of burns, since the surface remains cool as long as no compatible cookware is placed on it.

 Why Choose an Induction Range?